Getting Started with Thought Leader Ads on LinkedIn

 By posting original articles, videos, and commentary on a regular basis, you can demonstrate your expertise and kickstart meaningful discussions with your audience.

-What are Thought Leader Ads on LinkedIn?
+What Are Thought Leader Ads on LinkedIn?

 Thought Leader Ads are a LinkedIn capability that enables organizations to turn thought leadership content from executives, employees, and anyone who’s a first- or second-degree connection into sponsored advertisements that look the same as organic posts (with just a minor Promoted by [Company] differentiator).